 Gynecologic procedures that once required open surgery, long incisions, and an extended hospital stay are now performed as outpatient procedures using minimally invasive surgery.
 The doctors at Garden OB/GYN are experts in minimally invasive surgery, providing a level of surgical care that protects your health and promotes quicker recovery.
-If you need surgical treatment for a gynecologic condition, call one of the nine offices located throughout Midtown West, the Upper East Side, Manhattan, Forest Hills, Flushing of Fresh Meadows, Garden City, Lake Success, Massapequa, and Commack, New York, or schedule an appointment online.
+If you need surgical treatment for a gynecologic condition, call one of the nine offices located throughout Midtown West, the Upper East Side, Manhattan, Forest Hills, Flushing of Fresh Meadows, Garden City, Lake Success, Bay Shore, Massapequa, and Commack, New York, or schedule an appointment online.

 When you undergo minimally invasive surgery, your procedure is performed using a few small incisions that are less than one-half inch long.
 The key instruments used in minimally invasive surgery are different types of endoscopes.

 All endoscopes are long, narrow tubes that contain lighting and a high-definition camera.
 Each type of endoscope varies in size, and some are flexible whiles others are rigid.

 The two primary types of minimally invasive surgery performed by the team at Garden OB/GYN are named after the type of endoscope that’s used:

 As the laparoscope or hysteroscope send magnified images to a viewing screen, your doctor at Garden OB/GYN can examine tissues inside your body, diagnose the cause of symptoms like pelvic pain, and perform surgery.